xterm-x11/docs/docs/copy-paste.md

 - [ ] read all of https://invisible-island.net/xterm/manpage/xterm.html#h2-POINTER-USAGE
 and mention most important info from it

-XTerm*on2Clicks: word or line or group or page or all or regex or none ! implicit default is word
+XTerm*on2Clicks: word or line or group or page or all or regex or none (implicit default is word)

-XTerm*on3Clicks: word or line or group or page or all or regex or none ! implicit default is line
+XTerm*on3Clicks: word or line or group or page or all or regex or none (implicit default is line)

-XTerm*on4Clicks: word or line or group or page or all or regex or none ! inactive by default
+XTerm*on4Clicks: word or line or group or page or all or regex or none (inactive by default)

-XTerm*on5Clicks: word or line or group or page or all or regex or none ! inactive by default
+XTerm*on5Clicks: word or line or group or page or all or regex or none (inactive by default)

 See XTerm's manpage for explanations on [pointer usage](https://invisible-island.net/xterm/manpage/xterm.html#h2-POINTER-USAGE)